Popoyoko/build-tokens/README.md

 token-generator {nameOfTheTokenFolder}
 ```

-Build format tokens with your folder extracted from figma.
+Build variables with your tokens folder.